iCliniq Logo

 • A crown or a prosthetic abutment that needs to be replaced.

-Post-operative review by the dental surgeons helps ensure the loaded implant’s continued success as a non-surgical treatment to counteract peri-implant mucositis or peri-implantitis.
+Post-operative review by dental surgeons helps ensure the loaded implant’s continued success as a non-surgical treatment to counteract peri-implant mucositis or peri-implantitis.

 Conclusion:

-To conclude, in the posterior maxilla where the bone is less dense and softer compared to the mandibular region, the technique of maxillofacial surgery wherein the maxillary sinus augmentation or sinus lift surgery is done, usually through the lateral window approach (commonly used approach) for gaining adequate bone height for dental implantation with good success rates.
+To conclude, in the posterior maxilla, where the bone is less dense and softer compared to the mandibular region, the technique of maxillofacial surgery wherein the maxillary sinus augmentation or sinus lift surgery is done, usually through the lateral window approach (commonly used approach) for gaining adequate bone height for dental implantation with success rates.

 Frequently Asked Questions